iamTakuu/Spooky-Loader/README.md

 <p>This tool is greatly inspired by <a href="http://www.unity-glue.com/html/#h.cwcpg3nzg7bx">The Unity Glue</a> and this
 <a href="https://youtu.be/KRmqy22z0SM">2017 GDD Talk on Multi-Scene Editing</a>.
 Along side these two I took the implementation that Unity shows on their Youtube channel and attempted to improve on it where possible, while also adding some nice quality of life features for designers.
 I would highly recomend watching <a href="https://youtu.be/zObWVOv1GlE">their video</a> to gain a basic understanding of how Spooky Loader works.

+Here's a tutorial for the tool if you don't feel like reading the rest: <a href="https://youtu.be/R405d6sSTP4">Spooky Loader Tutorial</a>
 </p>

 ## Installation